 We know that Facebook is making changes to the platform to make marketers happy.
 But what good are these changes if you don't leverage them for your brand?

-These kind of Facebook cover photos probably didn't have great conversion rates.
+These kinds of Facebook cover photos probably didn't have great conversion rates.
 But now, cover photos can make sales, collect leads, and convert, convert, convert (Click to tweet).

 Brands have been using social media for announcements for a long time now, but now you can work your cover photo into your launch strategy.
 If you are launching a new product or service, have a big event coming up, or are running a sale or promotion, announce this in your cover photo.
 Use a related call-to-action, like "Sign up now," "Register today," or "Shop now" in your cover photo text, and link to the sign-up page or sale landing page in the photo's description.
 HubSpot used this method to announce a new product called Signals last month (click image to enlarge):